outlearn-content/outlearn-modules/README.md

 If you are viewing this on GitHub and want to get the full experience, check out [Publishing Great Learning Content](https://pilot.outlearn.com/learn/outlearn/outlearn-publishing) on Outlearn.

 ### Join With GitHub

+Outlearn imports your content straight from GitHub.
+If you are new to GitHub, their official desktop clients get you on your way quickly.
+To install the clients and learn the basics, check out the Getting Started guides for [Mac](https://mac.github.com/help.html) or [Windows](https://windows.github.com/help.html) users.

 You can unleash the power of publishing on Outlearn by joining with your GitHub account.
 [Click here to create an Outlearn account](https://pilot.outlearn.com/auth/join).
 Click "Join With GitHub" so that Outlearn can access and publish your content.
 GitHub will ask for your permission using a popup like the one below.